JTzLinux/WP-AutoInstaller/README.md

 If you just want to install Wordpress because you already got SQL?
 Then just use: "Wordpress-Installer-Auto_NoSQL.bat" I always try to keep this script up to date

+It is recomended to restart the PC the service might not start or you can start it yourself at: "services.msc" (rebooting is still the easier option)

 >If the Script is Outdated contact me ^-^ at: [a.tara@modernrp.de](mailto:a.tara@modernrp.de) or: [a.tara95@yahoo.com](mailto:a.tara95@yahoo.com)

 ## Windows - With SQL